RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contributing-&-Code-of-Conduct.md

 - Adding and suggesting new features
 - Adding pins and improving the database for WPS
 - Testing and sending feedback
+- Developing plugins
 - Donating

 Read the [Contributing File] for more details on the process of project collaborating and on our [Code of Conduct].
+If you are interested on plugins development, read the Wiki [Plugins Development] section.

 ***